Regulation in Progress

 Kat choked slightly, feeling her thighs tensing in a moment of vivid déjà vu.

 “But no soreness, I hope?”
 Steph continued, glancing at her with faux concern.
-“You do have to be careful.
-Things can get quite tender if you're not properly protected.”
+“You have to be careful, or you can end up quite tender.”

-“Suncream, dear,” Steph said smoothly.
-“That coastal sun can catch you out, even on an overcast day.”
+“Sun-cream, dear,” Steph said smoothly.
+“The coastal sun can catch you out, even on an overcast day.”

-“Oh, I’m sure you did,” Steph said sweetly, with just enough mischief in her tone to suggest otherwise.
+“Oh, I’m sure,” Steph said sweetly, with just enough mischief in her tone to suggest otherwise.
 “Although we did realise that we’d forgotten to lock the door at the end of the landing.
 Silly us!”

 “Very silly,” agreed Michael.
-“But we were certain you’d be far too well-behaved to go exploring where you shouldn't.”
+“But we knew you’d be far too well-behaved to go exploring where you shouldn't.”

 There was a pause.
-Kat sipped her water and declined an offer to sit.
+Kat sipped her water and declined another offer to sit.

 Michael glanced at her with a raised eyebrow.
-“Funnily enough, we thought as soon as we saw you arrive that you looked like a young lady who would enjoy some paddling.”
+“Funnily enough, when you first arrived, we realised you were the kind of girl who'd enjoy some paddling.”

-“Paddleboarding,” he corrected, before she could finish speaking.
+“Paddleboarding,” he corrected himself.
 “I noticed your board strapped down securely to the roof rack.”

 Kat’s blush deepened.

-There was an even longer silence.
-Then Steph leaned in — discreetly, conspiratorially — and whispered, “It’s terribly old-fashioned, I know.
+There was an even longer silence before Steph leaned in and whispered, “It’s terribly old-fashioned, I know.
 But so many people seem to find it... enlightening.”

-Kat stared at her, searching for a reply, but none came.
+Kat stared at her, searching for a reply, but nothing came to mind.
 She brushed a lock of hair behind her ear and managed a weak smile.

-Thank you for a delightfully restorative stay.
+Thank you for a delightfully energising stay.
 Cosy, full of character, and... surprisingly memorable.
 Would consider returning.
 Eventually.
-Perhaps with a cushion.
+Next time, with a padded bikini, and some extra soft cushions.